glennmckechnie/weewx-sqlbackup/README.md

 This is not intended to be used to dump the whole database, or even a large portion of it.
 If you do that it can seriously overload weewx and weird and bizarre things will start to happen within weewx - ie: report generation, data collection, archiving can all be disrupted.

 This skin is only configured for MySQL (MariaDB) databases.
-Sqlite databases can be effectively backed up by simply copying them, if you want a similar 'skinned' approach to this then have a look at 'Using the RSYNC skin as a backup solution' https://github.com/weewx/weewx/wiki/Using-the-RSYNC-skin-as-a-backup-solutionThat approach also aims to create a backup during a quite window of time (no database writes) available within the weewx cycle.
+Sqlite databases can be effectively backed up by simply copying them, if you want a similar 'skinned' approach to this then have a look at 'Using the RSYNC skin as a backup solution' https://github.com/weewx/weewx/wiki/Using-the-RSYNC-skin-as-a-backup-solution That approach also aims to create a backup during a quite window of time (no database writes) available within the weewx cycle.

-Installation
+### Installation

-1) run the installer:
+1 run the installer:

-wee_extension --install master.zip
+**wee_extension --install master.zip**

-2) edit the skin.conf file to suit your installation
+2 edit the skin.conf file to suit your installation

-   a) select a suitable report_timing stanza
+   * select a suitable *report_timing* stanza

-   b) select a suitable archive period
+   * select a suitable archive period

-3) restart weewx:
+3 restart weewx:

-sudo /etc/init.d/weewx stop
+**sudo /etc/init.d/weewx stop**

-sudo /etc/init.d/weewx start
+**sudo /etc/init.d/weewx start**